 The word "Incumbent" if elected to the same office you seek or "Appointed Incumbent" if appointed to a vacancy in the same office.
 (NOTE: You cannot use the term "Incumbent" or "Appointed Incumbent" with any other designation.)

-Example: Incumbent/Businessman (Not Acceptable)
+Example: Incumbent / Businessman (Not Acceptable)

 A ballot designation is not required.
-Candidates may leave this line blank.
-If the ballot designation is left blank, the candidate may not add a designation after the filing deadline.
+If you choose, you may leave this line blank.
+If you leave it blank, you may not add a designation after the filing deadline.